 It was these two conditions, PPPD and reactive hypoglycemia, that I thought were causing the sudden increase in severity of my symptoms, starting in the summer.
 Because I was trying to go back to university to finish my MSc, I knew if this continued I would have no chance of completing my course.

 Thus, I decided to take matters into my own hands and run a few health experiments on myself to get some answers.
 Sitting around and waiting for the various hospital appointments and admin teams to send the results of said tests, was just taking too long.

 Thus, during the summer I joined and reached out to some groups for PPPD and reactive hypoglycemia to see if they could shed some light on my situation.
 Some of these were turned into health experiments I conducted on myself.

 Reactive Hypoglycemia Health Experiments

-One of the things that was suggested that could be a cause was drinking sugar-free soft drinks.
-I’d started drinking sugar-free soft drinks because I was tired of drinking water all the time and milkshakes had far too much sugar in.
+One of the things that was suggested as a possible cause was drinking sugar-free soft drinks.
+I’d started drinking sugar-free soft drinks because I was tired of drinking water all the time and milkshakes had far too much sugar in them.
 I also started drinking these soft drinks around the time the intensity in my symptoms massively increased.